sam-xl/py_trees_parser/README.md

 - `ActionClient` ([`py_trees.behaviour.Behaviour`]): This is an abstract action client class that setups most steps that are necessary for an ActionClient.
-This requires that any derived class create a `get_goal` function, which creates the specific goal needed for the desired action.
+This requires that any derived class create a `get_request` function, which creates the specific goal needed for the desired action.
 - `DetectObjects` ([`behavior_tree.behaviors.ActionClient`]): An action client that requests object detections from the `ObjectDetection` action server and then saves them to the `perception` blackboard.